YongZhengYew/YongZhengYew/README.md

 ## :thumbsup: Some things I've done...
 - Shell scripting to automate tasks and tests
-- Light tinkering with various Linux distros and ecosystem
+- Experimenting with various Linux distros
+- Experimenting with writing a kernel (with guidance of course)
+- Living in the command-line ecosystem (I'll admit I went through a Unix ricing phase)
 - FPGA programming
-- Web development
+- Web development (Frontend and backend)
 - API interactions/Web scraping
 - Simple machine learning/data analysis